HatsukiHun/PokeShart/README.md

 2. Open `index.html` in your web browser
 3. Start battling!
 No installation or setup required

-## Future Enhancements
+## Changelog

-Potential features for future versions:
-- Sound effects and background music
-- More Pokémon and moves
-- Evolution mechanics
-- Multiplayer battles
-- Save/load game states
-- Different battle formats (2v2, etc.)
+### Recent Additions & Fixes
+- **Removed Moves:** Whirlwind, Roar, and Self-Destruct are no longer available
+- **Disable Move:** Now disables the last used move for 3-5 turns, with clear UI feedback
+- **Status & Stat Feedback:** All status effects and stat changes are shown in real-time with clear UI
+- **Message Queue:** All battle messages and effects are shown one at a time, in the correct order
+- **Multi-Hit & Status Moves:** Processed sequentially with proper timing and feedback
+- **Major Status Rule:** Only one major status at a time (except confusion, which can stack)
+- **Battle Pacing:** Damage halved, minimum move accuracy set to 70% for longer, more strategic battles
+- **UI Improvements:** Play Again button is visually improved and repositioned for better balance
+- **Bug Fixes:** Fixed turn system freezes, Growth stat logic, and stat feedback display

 ## Credits

-Created by Suki - A passion project bringing classic Pokémon battles to the web!
+Created by Matan - A passion project bringing classic Pokémon battles to the web!